dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     :ref:`Wado CDA to HTML Template URI <dcmWadoCDA2HtmlTemplateURI>`",string,"URL to XSL style sheet inserted as <?xml-stylesheet type=""text/xsl"" href=""<url>"" > in CDA documents returned by WADO-URI service.
 If absent, the embedded CDI document is returned verbatim.
 May be overwritten by configured values for particular Archive Network AEs.

     (dcmWadoCDA2HtmlTemplateURI)"
     "
+    .. _dcmWadoThumbnailViewport:

+    :ref:`Wado Thumbnail Viewport <dcmWadoThumbnailViewport>`",string,"Dimension of Thumbnails returned by WADO retrieve of Instance Thumbnails, if no Viewport is specified in the request.
+Format: <width>,<height>.
+May be overwritten by configured values for particular Archive Network AEs.

+    (dcmWadoThumbnailViewport)"
+    "
     .. _dcmWadoZIPEntryNameFormat: